g-etorri/articles/jncie-self-study/mpls-configuration/11-rsvp-configuration.md

 You already know the topology:
 <img width="1026" height="793" alt="image" src="https://github.com/user-attachments/assets/e0e9790b-3451-461a-8ef7-fa01e680a242" />

-Note that we have colored links, these represent our admin-groups!

-Real-world traffic engineering often comes with many constraints, so we’ll simulate those today to keep things realistic.
+Note the colored links—these represent our admin-groups.
+Real-world traffic engineering is driven by constraints, so we’ll simulate those today to keep the lab realistic.

-First, we need to enable RSVP on our backbone interfaces.
-For this task, we must meet the following parameters:
+First, we enable RSVP on our backbone interfaces.
+We must meet the following parameters:
 * Configure MD5 authentication on all backbone interfaces.
-* Set a bandwidth of 333 Mbps on all interfaces, except for LAG (Aggregate Ethernet) interfaces.
+* Set a bandwidth of 333 Mbps on all interfaces, except for LAG interfaces.

 It’s a simple setup.
 Here is the configuration for R1; you can apply similar logic to the other routers:
 ```